FtmsdtHosseini/IDPL-PFOD/README.md

-# *IDPL-PFOD: An Image Dataset of Printed Farsi Text for OCR Research.*
+# *IDPL-PrFOD: An Image Dataset of Printed Farsi Text for OCR Research.*
-This repository contains IDPL-PFOD that is Printed Farsi OCR Dataset for Farsi optical character recognition researches.
+This repository contains IDPL-PrFOD that is Printed Farsi OCR Dataset for Farsi optical character recognition researches.

 The full dataset is uploaded in IDPL website and Google Drive you can download it in one of the following two ways: